imageio/imageio/docs/reference/core_v3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some formats (GIF, MP4, TIFF, among others) allow storage of more than one ndimage in the same file, and often we wish to do processing on all ndimages in such a file instead of just a single one.
-While :func:`iio.v3.imread(..., index=None) <imageio.core.v3_api.imread>` allows us to read all ndimages and stack them into a ndarray, this comes with two problems:
+Some formats (GIF, MP4, TIFF, among others) allow storage of more than one ndimage in the same file, and you may wish to process all ndimages in such a file instead of just a single one.
+While :func:`iio.imread(..., index=None)
+<imageio.core.v3_api.imread>` allows you to read all ndimages and stack them
+into a ndarray (using `index=None`; check the docs), this comes with two
+problems:

 - Some formats (e.g., SPE or TIFF) allow multiple ndimages with different shapes in the same file, which prevents stacking.
 - Some files (especially video) are too big to fit into memory when loaded all at once.

-To address this problem, the v3 API introduces :func:`iio.v3.imiter
+To address these problems, the v3 API introduces :func:`iio.imiter
-<imageio.core.v3_api.imiter>`, a generator yielding ndimages in the order in
+<imageio.core.v3_api.imiter>`; a generator yielding ndimages in the order in
 which they appear in the file::

-    import imageio as iio
+    import imageio.v3 as iio

-    for frame in iio.v3.imiter("imageio:cockatoo.mp4"):
+    for frame in iio.imiter("imageio:cockatoo.mp4"):
-        pass # do something with the current frame
+        pass # do something with each frame

 Just like imread, imiter accepts additional `kwargs` to overwrite any defaults used by ImageIO.
+Like before, the :func:`function-specific documentation
+<imageio.core.v3_api.imiter>` details the `kwargs` that are always present, and
+additional kwargs are plugin specific and documented by the respective plugin.

 Low-Level Access
 ^^^^^^^^^^^^^^^^

-Sometimes we may wish for low-level access to a plugin or file, for example,
+Sometimes you may wish for low-level access to a plugin or file, for example,
 because:

-- we wish to have fine-grained control over when it is opened/closed.
+- you wish to have fine-grained control over when it is opened/closed.
-- we need to perform multiple IO operations and don't want to open the file multiple times.
+- you need to perform multiple IO operations and don't want to open the file multiple times.
-- a plugin/backend offers unique features not otherwise exposed by the v3 API.
+- a plugin/backend offers unique features not otherwise exposed by the high-level API.

-For these cases, the v3 API offers :func:`iio.v3.imopen
+For these cases the v3 API offers :func:`iio.v3.imopen
 <imageio.core.imopen.imopen>`.
 It provides a context manager that initializes
-the plugin and opens the file for reading (``"r"``) or writing (``"w"``), similar to the Python built-in function ``open``::
+the plugin and openes the file for reading (``"r"``) or writing (``"w"``), similar to the Python built-in function ``open``::

-    import imageio as iio
+    import imageio.v3 as iio

-    with iio.v3.imopen("imageio:chelsea.png", "r") as iio_plugin:
+    with iio.imopen("imageio:chelsea.png", "r") as iio_plugin:
         img = iio_plugin.read()
         metadata = iio_plugin.get_meta()
         # iio_plugin.plugin_specific_function()